KrauseFx/howisFelix.today/index.md

   <tr><td>Apple Health</td><td><span class="highlighted" id="h-health">3,048</span></td><td>Steps data</td></tr>
 </table>

 Naturally after I started collecting this data, I wanted to visualize what I was learning, so I created this page.
-Initially, the domain [`howisFelix.today`](https://howisFelix.today) started as a joke to respond to friends asking when I'd be back in NYC or San Francisco.
-Rather than send them my plans, I'd point them to this domain.
-However, now it's more than my location; it's all of me.
+Initially, the domain [`whereisFelix.today`](https://howisFelix.today) (now renamed to [`howisFelix.today`](https://howisFelix.today)) started as a joke to respond to friends asking when I'd be back in NYC or San Francisco.
+Rather than send them my schedule, I'd point them to this domain.
+However, now it's more than my location: it's all of me.

 **Rules I setup for the project**